hs950559/coryrylan.com/_posts/2016-04-06-comparing-angular-1-components-to-angular-2-components.md

 Next is the `(onSelect)` on the `product-item`.
 The `onSelect` is a custom event our `product-item` component raises to notify it's parent component.
 When we want to hook into events we reference using the `()` parens syntax.
 This applies to all events even browser events like click, ex: `(click)`.
 We will see more of this once we go over our `product-item` component.
+One thing to note our `(onSelect)` uses camel casing vs dashes.
+This is because of Angular 2's new HTML parser that allows our HTML to be case-sensitive.
+This removes the need of case conversions that we had in Angular 2.

 So whats the benefit of this syntax?
 Well we can easily describe our components API.
-Data flows in as *inputs* to the component via [properties] and data flows as an *outputs* via `(events)`.
+Data flows in as **inputs** to the component via [properties] and data flows as **outputs** via `(events)`.
 We can look at a template and quickly understand the data flow between components.
-This will also help IDEs understand and statically understand our template and give us hints such as possible missing properties and events on our component.
+This will also help IDEs statically analyze and understand our template and give us hints such as possible missing properties and events on our component.

 Now lets look at the class definition of the app component.
 This is a simple ES6/ES2015 class with a bit of TypeScript.